tc39/proposal-temporal/docs/calendar.md

 If the value is another `Temporal.Calendar` object, or object implementing the calendar protocol, the same object is returned.
 If the value is another Temporal object that carries a calendar or an object with a `calendar` property, such as a `Temporal.ZonedDateTime`, the object's calendar is returned.

-Any other value is converted to a string, which is expected to be either:
+Any other value is required to be a string that is either:

-- a string that is accepted by `new Temporal.Calendar()`; or
+- a calendar idenfier accepted by `new Temporal.Calendar()`; or
 - a string in the ISO 8601 format.

 Note that the ISO 8601 string can be extended with a `[u-ca=identifier]` annotation in square brackets appended to it.